burstable-ai/burst/README.md

 Launch the virtual environment and do the remainder of your installation and set-up _inside_ the virtual environment.

+_Note that for development and testing on a local machine (ie your laptop), your local environment should be using the same version of Python as the Dockerfile for your project.
+Presently (as of release 1.1), the Dockerfiles in our examples use Ubuntu 20.04, which provides Python3.8.
+Differing Python versions may occasionally work, but specific package versions are not available for all versions of Python.
+This can lead to situations where a single requirements.txt file with pinned package versions will not work for both local development and burst.
+We strongly recommend setting up a virtualenv with the same Python version as provided by the base image in your Dockerfile._

 ### Install the command-line tool:

     pip install burstable